Chart Color Schemes

 Richmond - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Richmond-North has a high cultural diversity, with 33.9% of its population speaking a language other than English at home and 39.2% born overseas.
-Christianity is the predominant religion in Richmond-North, making up 30.9% of people.
-However, Buddhism is significantly overrepresented at 9.0%, compared to Greater Melbourne's average of 3.6%.
+Richmond - North has high cultural diversity, with 33.9% speaking a language other than English at home and 39.2% born overseas.
+Christianity is the main religion, comprising 30.9%.
+Buddhism is overrepresented at 9.0%, higher than Greater Melbourne's average of 3.6%.

 Frequently Asked Questions - Diversity